 So there you have it.
 Soon, through Wormwood, God will prove to all the doubters that he exists.
 Yet it's not going to be the glorious day that Christians may have imagined for such an historic milestone.
 I'm sure some Christians have fantasized about the day that atheists who mock God and Christians would finally get their "comeuppance."
 Rather than anything gratifying like that, it's going to be the darkest day imaginable because of the harsh way God chooses to reveal that he's there.
 (One thing about God, he clearly does not seem to care about maintaining a positive public image.
-He's patient and taking the long term approach, knowing in the end everyone will understand that all this was necessary to teach his children he loves, as Hebrews 12:6 reminds us.)
+He's patient and taking the long term approach, knowing in the end everyone will understand that all this was necessary to instruct humanity, who he loves, as Hebrews 12:6 reminds us.)

 You may be thinking now, "Sure, it's tough for the atheists, but I believe in God and seek him so I'm not going to be left behind holding the bag if Elijah really does show up and warn everyone like Tim says."
 Or you may already agree with me on my interpretation of Wormwood in the Bible and fully intend to be prepared escape it.

-If so, that's great you're ahead of most.
+If so, that's great; you're ahead of most.
 But the question then is, what are you doing now to make sure you're not standing with the atheists, later?
 If your honest answer is between "not much" and "nothing," then I think the challenge of Wormwood is not real or clear enough for you yet.
 This is dangerous because ultimately taking advantage of God's escape will require God's help.
 In my article on the ten obstacles to escaping, the last one and the greatest determiner in the end I suggested is whether you have God in your corner or not.
 That's because it will take more faith and strength from God to escape than most of us have right now.

 Why?
 Katrina made a great observation on this while we were part of a church Bible study group on Zoom that I was teaching about the end times.
 Sensing some apathy to my teaching, she asked, “Do you get it that when the time comes to flee to safety before Wormwood appears, you will not want to go?”
 I felt it was perfectly put.
 The cumulative effect of all the negativity surrounding the escape plan from naysayers will sour almost everyone to the idea.
 Like I've said before, it will be similar to someone inviting you on a budget tour of North Korea.
 Where is the attraction in seeing a poor, communist nation oppressed by a dictator and under international sanctions?
 I mean, who could turn down the chance to go somewhere that you could be accused of being a spy for taking a wrong picture and posting it on the limited and censored Internet there?

 If you don't go, you can already begin to imagine how you'll feel when darkness suddenly comes over the earth from an unscheduled eclipse and moments later the ground begins to shake violently like you've never experienced before.
-People start screaming and running out of the buildings only to look up in the sky and see an immense dark mass blocking the sun as millions of fragments of it begin to break off and begin a fiery descend to ground level where you are...
+People will start screaming and running out of the buildings only to look up in the sky and see an immense dark mass blocking the sun as millions of fragments of it begin to break off and begin a fiery descend to ground level where you are...